Reusable, story telling packaging for kayak paddles

 Design Manager Stora Enso

-“They were very interested in reusability and did not want the box to be recycled or thrown away directly after unpacking, which is why they asked us to build in a feature for the box to have a second life.”
+“They were very interested in re-usability and did not want the box to be recycled or thrown away directly after unpacking, which is why they asked us to build in a feature for the box to have a second life.”

 After many ideas, the result was a corrugated box that can also be used as a wall hanger for your paddles.
 A part of the box can be taken out and mounted on the wall to store the paddles when they are not being used.
 Since corrugated board is a stiff material, this works perfectly.
 The part that is not mounted on the wall can be recycled in paper recycling.

-Great collaboration and new materials get awarded
+The use of new materials get awarded

 Stora Enso and Melker of Sweden collaborated on the box design to create the most on-brand experience possible.Stora Enso and Melker of Sweden collaborated on the box design to create the most on-brand experience possible.